top of page

 • Knife or multitool

-Hiking really is one of the best ways to get some movement in.
+Hiking is one of the best ways to get some movement in.
 However, the boots you choose will have a huge impact on your experience.
 Most hiking boots have a waterproof and breathable membrane, but you'll need to seek out the right ankle support for your particular trails.
 You'll also want to choose a toe box that gives you room to move and the right outsole for enough grip.

 Once you have your perfect pair of shoes picked out, hit the trails!
 Be sure to track your progress in a hiking log.